-Stay on Top of His Care
+Stay on Top of Their Care

 Many doctors prefer for parents to be very involved in the care of children with CP.
 You’ll help make health decisions, learn which treatments and therapies work, and see when a treatment is a success or has setbacks.
 When doctors count you as a crucial part of the team, you’re more likely to feel pleased with your child’s care.